Vasily Vereshchagin – Journey through India

-Vasily Vereshchagin was a notable Russian solider, artist and writer in the 19th century.
+Vasily Vereshchagin was a notable Russian soldier, artist, and writer from the 19th century.
 He was an outspoken critic of war who reformed the genre of war paintings by dispensing with traditional conventions that glorified war.
 As a prominent member of the Russian intelligentsia, Vereshchagin used his artworks to speak out against the atrocities of war and Russia’s colonial expansion efforts.

 Though best known for his depictions of war, Vereshchagin also rendered many artworks chronicling his extensive travels all over the world – both as an artist and as a soldier in the Imperial Russian Navy.
 The India series was a definitive part of Vereshchagin’s lifework and is a powerful portrayal of India under the British Raj.